 Security

 This document maps the zero-trust enforcement points in the CambiOS microkernel — what is enforced, where in the code, and why.
-It is the security-specific reference; project-wide implementation status (what’s built vs. designed vs. planned, test counts, phase markers) lives in STATUS.md.
+It is the security-specific reference; project-wide implementation status (built vs. designed vs. planned, test counts, phase markers) lives in Status.

 Required reading by topic: